BrianLBrinker/ConnectFour/README.md

 To run with Angular, type `ng serve --open` in a terminal.

 To run on a machine without Angular installed, unzip `connect-four.zip` and within the same directory, run `python -m SimpleHTTPServer 8001` or another HTTP server.
 Then, open http://localhost:8001 in a web browser.

+To run build based on new features and optimizations (code yet to be committed), follow the instructions above but with `connect-n.zip`.